On sale date: August 23, 2022

 Metropolis, the sixth prose fiction novel by Monte Schulz, is a dystopian narrative of love in a time of war and moral disintegration.

-Regency College senior Julian Brehm, the novel's narrator and protagonist, falls in love with Nina Rinaldi.
-She is the beautiful young revolutionary whose political activities against the authoritarian regime that rules the country and wages a deceitful, distracting war derails his uneventful student life.
+Regency College senior Julian Brehm's uneventful student life is derailed when he falls for Nina Rinaldi, a beautiful young revolutionary engaged in political activism against the authoritarian regime that rules the country and wages a deceitful, distracting war.
 Julian's love for — and moral alliance to — Nina eventually leads him into a vast undercity beneath the metropolis.
 Then, east by train and into the war zone itself, where mortal danger in that expanding cemetery of millions threatens Julian's life; what he witnesses will alter how he perceives the Republic and ultimately his fate within it.

 Julian's adventure can be seen as our own, a world of vacillating morality and unceasing violence.
 Apathy and passion.
 Fear and courage of purpose.
 Julian's is a hero's journey into the dark unknown.
 A love story, which extends in many directions.
 A war novel of incredible scope and horror.
 A suspenseful mystery novel with a moral puzzle at its core.
 And a coming-of-age tale of a young man seeing the world he was born into, more dangerous and more beautiful than he could have ever imagined.
 Metropolis is a meditation on the meaning of virtue and goodness in the face of the most monstrous crimes.
 It could just as easily be the story of us.